 This is one way in which these unremarkable miracles can be an interesting and rewarding.
 Despite their apparent triviality, they offer important insights into medieval theology, Church politics, and ideology.
 There are several other examples, interesting anecdotes in their own right (interesting, perhaps paradoxically, because of their mundanity), which help unpick the medieval conceptualisation of the saint.
 For convenience, the following are drawn from Britain and Ireland c.550-800; there are doubtless many other good examples!

-Cuthbert (an overrated saint, in my opinion, who pales in comparison to Wilfrid, even with his child-abducting tendencies – but that’s another article) is one of the more well documented figures of the early Church period in Anglo-Saxon England.
+Cuthbert (an overrated saint, in my opinion, who pales in comparison to Wilfrid, even with his child-abducting tendencies – but that’s another article) is one of the more well documented figures of the early Church period in early medieval England.
 He comes to us today primarily from four early medieval sources (there are later Lives) which are, to an extent, all variations of each other.